-If you have trouble identifying a specific state, or you need more information, there is a database that contains the rules and regulations of the all state board regarding CPA licensing.
-Every one can access with a fee.
+If you have trouble identifying a specific state, or you need more information, there is a database that contains the rules and regulations of all the state boards regarding CPA licensing.
+Everyone can access with a fee.
 If you are serious about the exam, I encourage that you free up half a day and buy a 24-hour pass for US$10.
 It’s worth it.

 If you need the CPA title for credentials only (i.e. not for practicing public accounting), and that you have no clue and don’t want to take extra courses to fulfill the 150-hour requirement, take a look at Guam’s inactive license.
 They don’t require 150 credit hours, social security number and experience, but you must have a concentration in accounting.

 This happens when you plan to work in another state.
-In many cases CPA license transfer is not necessary, but you need to know the case when the action is required.
-Check out my separate post on CPA license transfer
+In many cases, a CPA license transfer is not necessary, but you need to know the case when the action is required.

 If you have other questions, feel free to drop a comment below or on my Facebook page.
 I will try my best to help!